x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/recover-deleted-messages.md

 - Procedures in this topic require specific permissions.
 See each procedure for its permissions information.

 - Single item recovery must be enabled for a mailbox before the item you want to recover is deleted.
 In Exchange Online, single item recovery is enabled by default when a new mailbox is created.
-In Exchange 2013, single item recovery is disabled when a mailbox is created.
+In Exchange Server, single item recovery is disabled when a mailbox is created.
 For more information, see [Enable or disable single item recovery for a mailbox](enable-or-disable-single-item-recovery.md).

 - To search for and recover items, you must have the following information: